MissionToPsyche/tungsten_12d_web_game/README.md

 ## Frameworks, IDE, Programming languages, a library used in the project:

+C#, Unity

-## Known issues: Restarting the game via going back to the main menu disables HoverTips
+## Known issues:

+Restarting the game via going back to the main menu disables HoverTips